 Now a little closer to home for me… Researchers at Cornell University and McGill University in Montreal, Canada, reported that women are more prone to eat high-fat, high-sugar comfort food such as cake and ice cream.
 The study also concluded that women do so with feelings of guilt, loneliness, and/or depression.
 Men choose soups, pasta, and steaks to help their mood.

 Stress is not the only reason why people eat comfort food.
 This study also included the selection of comfort food while dieting.
 It appears that women who are dieting are particularly prone to overindulging in the forbidden foods that are high in fat and sugar when they felt negative feelings.

-When eating habits get out of control, the danger is to fall in the traps of binging, bulimia or anorexia.
+When eating habits get out of control, the danger is to fall into the traps of binging, bulimia, or anorexia.